EPCCed/2022-07-27-hpc-intro-online/_episodes/18-responsibility.md

 early enough (ideally, before you even start using the system for your research).

-In all these cases, the helpdesk of the system you are using should be able to provide useful guidance on your options for data transfer for the volumes of data you will be using.
+In all these cases, the service desk of the system you are using should be able to provide useful guidance on your options for data transfer for the volumes of data you will be using.